offport/RedTeam/06-PrivilegeEscalation/Linux/Cheatsheet.md

 ```
 ls -l /etc/shadow
 ls -l /etc/passwd

+cat /etc/passwd | grep bash #List all usres that has bash access
+cat /etc/group #See which user has higher privilege

 ```
 ### Readable /etc/shadow
 The /etc/shadow file contains user password hashes and is usually readable only by the root user.